bmxdemo/bmxproject/logbook/postings/20171117_InvertedStateTests/index.md

 systematic change.

 On Friday Nov 10, I was able to perform several tests on the system in the 'Inverted State'.
-These tests took place at 3.6 on the MJD axis in figure
-1. Here is the time series for the tests, and a description of what transpired.
+These tests took place at approximately 3.6 on the MJD axis in figure 1.
+Here is the time series for the tests, and a description of what transpired.

 **Figure 3: Inverted State Tests**
 ![test](TimeSeriesFromTEST.png)